tmatthewj/100-days-of-code/log.md

 *Today's Progress*: Added the token information in localstorage.
 However, that doesn't help in the first load where Nuxt loads the page from server-side.
 So, added token information in the cookie (cookie alone should be enough actually from what I understood).
 Also added logout capability in the blog.
 Next, will get started on integrating some server side code in the app.

+*Day 44: September 22, 2018*

+*Today's Progress*: Learnt how to have some code run on the server side using serverMiddleware option in nuxt.config.
+Was trying to emulate the calls made in the server side using Postman and got stuck a specific point trying to emulate 100% but failing to do so.
+It was related to passing data as a JSON object under raw option in Body.
+Got it resolved after talking to Sriijith today.

+*Day 45: September 23, 2018*

+*Today's Progress*: Learnt how to build the code to 3 type of apps - universal, SPA and static pages.
+Implemented the generate option in nuxt.config to ensure that all possible pages in the blog are pre-rendered in case of a static pages app.
+With that and fixing the references to localstorage in generate route (where the app doesn't have access to client's localstorage), the tutorial comes to an end.
+Next, will work on some app using Nuxt.